-Prepare a proper blood smear:
+Prepare a proper blood smear

-There are multiple methods to blood smear preparation.
-Each person may have their own preference/methods for success.
+There are multiple methods to prepare a blood smear.
+Each person may have their own preference/ methods for success.
 When first learning, try multiple methods to determine which process works best for you.
 Blood smears are made using fresh blood or EDTA blood.